Uniform Interpolation Constrained Geodesic Learning on Data Manifold: Manifold Reconstruction

 \section{Manifold Reconstruction}

-Original AE and some combinations between AE and GANs can generate high-quality samples from specific latent distributions.
-But they failed to get convex embeddings on some manifolds with changing curvature such as swiss-roll or S-curve.
+Original AE and some combinations between AE and GANs can generate high-quality samples from specific latent distributions on high-dimensional data manifold.
+But they fail to get convex embeddings on some curved surfaces with changing curvature such as swiss-roll or S-curve.
 Some other works~\cite{berthelot2019Understandinga,sainburg2018generative,chen2019homomorphic} were proposed to generate interpolations within the distribution of real data by distinguishing interpolations from real samples.
-But they also generate unsatisfying samples on the above-mentioned specific manifolds.
+But they generate unsatisfying samples on the above-mentioned low-dimensional manifolds.
 The encoding results can be seen in Fig.~\ref{encodeing_results}.
-The reason for this problem may be the insufficient ability of GANs and the decoder of the AE.
-The discriminator of GANs can only distinguish the similarities of distributions between generated samples and real ones.
-It cannot estimate whether the generated samples are on the data manifold.
-Furthermore, the autoencoders are prone to put the curvature information of data manifold in latent representations to make the network simple as possible.
+The reason for this problem may be the insufficient ability of GANs and the decoder of AE.
+The discriminator of GANs can only distinguish the similarities of distributions between generated samples and real ones and the autoencoders are prone to put the curvature information of data manifold in latent representations to make the network simple as possible.
 So the latent embeddings also have a changing curvature to save the curvature information.
 It may result in the non-convex representations.

 In our method, we add some prior geometric information obtained by traditional manifold learning approaches to encoding a convex latent representation.
-Traditional nonlinear manifold learning approaches such as Isomap, locally linear embedding (LLE), local tangent space alignment (LTSA) are classical algorithms to get a convex embedding by unfolding the manifold.
+Traditional nonlinear manifold learning approaches such as Isomap~\cite{isomap}, LLE~\cite{LLE} and LTSA~\cite{ltsa} are classical algorithms to get a convex embedding by unfolding some curved surfaces.
 We apply them to our method by adding regularization to the autoencoder.
 The loss function of the autoencoder can be written as: